SearchWP Blog

-In this post, we’ll show you how to make WordPress search by post tags in a few clicks, no coding needed.
+In this post, we’ll show you how to fix WordPress tags not searchable in a few clicks, no coding needed.

 Why Search by Tags Doesn’t Work on Your Site